Posts by Anna

 Kirkburton – Our Village We love working in Kirkburton, there is a wonderful community feel in the village, and we have so many brilliant, long established businesses locally.
 It is always a busy village, but at this time of year it becomes even busier!
 Our village Christmas lights have now gone up, courtesy of a…

-Warm Wax Therapy – A Treat For Your Feet If you suffer with dry skin, aching feet, arthritis, chilblains feet or Raynauds, then we have a treat for your feet.
+Warm Wax Therapy – A Treat For Your Feet If you suffer with dry skin, aching feet, arthritis, chilblains or Raynauds, then we have a treat for your feet.
 As an add-on to your Podiatry treatment at Round House Podiatry, we offer warm wax therapy treatment.
-What is Prende Warm Wax Therapy Treatment?
-Well…
+What is this treatment?
+Well after we’ve completed your…

-What are Callus?
+Why do you get callus on your feet?
 Callus on the feet is common problem.
 It forms as the skin’s response to friction and pressure.
 When you think about what your feet go through every day, it’s not surprising!
-They commonly form on the balls of the feet, the tops of the toes and around the heels.
-One specific type,…
+They commonly form on the balls of the feet, the tops of the toes and around…

 What are corns?
-Before we can answer, ‘How to get rid of a corn’, we need to tell you a little bit about what they actually are.
+Before we can answer, ‘How do I get rid of a corn’, we need to tell you a little bit about what they actually are.
 Corns are thickened areas of the skin with a hard, central core that form in response to friction and pressure.
-They can occur anywhere on the foot but…
+They can occur anywhere on the foot…

-How do Podiatrists Detect Irregular Pulse Before Using Kardia Mobile?
-Our policy in our clinic is that all new patients over the age of 50 (or below if there is a clinical reason to do so) will have the circulation to their feet checked using our podiatry doppler.
-Using doppler in podiatric practice allows us as Podiatrists…
+How do Podiatrists detect an irregular pulse before they use Kardia Mobile?
+Our policy in our foot and ankle clinic is that all new patients over the age of 50 (or below if there is a clinical reason to do so) will have the circulation to their feet checked using a doppler.
+A doppler allows…

 Diabetes – why does it affect Podiatry treatment?
-National Diabetes Week is coming up soon, so it’s a great time to discuss why diabetic foot care is important.
-Our latest blog will tell you a little about diabetes and your feet, and why it is such a big deal for Podiatrists.
-Both Nikki and Anna specialised…
+Diabetes Week 2022 is coming up soon, so our latest blog will tell you a little about diabetes and your feet, and why it is such a big deal for Podiatrists.
+Both Nikki and Anna specialised in the care of diabetic feet whilst working in the NHS…

 Read More